McDowell wins third pole of NASCAR Cup season, his first since announcing plans to change teams | TSN

 McDowell wins third pole of NASCAR Cup season, his first since announcing plans to change teams

 MADISON, Ill.
-(AP) — Michael McDowell completed a lap at 139.241 mph Saturday to earn the pole for the NASCAR Cup Series race at World Wide Technology Raceway.
+(AP) — Michael McDowell ran a lap at 138.598 mph Saturday to take the pole for the NASCAR Cup Series race at World Wide Technology Raceway.

 It’s the third pole for McDowell’s No. 34 Ford in 15 races this year, but the first since he announced he will leave Front Row Motorsports at the end of the season and join Spire Motorsports.